ministryofjustice/itpolicycontent/content/security/acceptable-use.md

 IT helps you complete your tasks as efficiently and effectively as possible.
 Sometimes, you might need account details such as passwords to use the IT.
 Acceptable use means protecting this kind of information, too.

 Acceptable use can also vary according to context.
-For example, checking sensitive personal details might be perfectly normal within a secured office, but is not acceptable in a public space where anyone else might see those details.
+For example, checking sensitive personal details might be normal within a secured office.
+But it's not acceptable in a public space where anyone else might see those details.

 Acceptable use takes account of the sensitivity of the material you're working with.
 For example, many MOJ systems are approved only for material classified as `OFFICIAL` or `OFFICIAL-SENSITIVE`.
-So you mustn't use those systems for material of a higher classificaito
+So you mustn't use those systems for material of a higher classification.

 ## Unacceptable use of MOJ IT

-Unacceptable use of IT prevents you or your colleagues from doing work, or is unlawful or illegal, or does not take the context into account.
+Unacceptable use of IT:

+- prevents you or your colleagues from doing work
+- is unlawful or illegal
+- doesn't take the context

 There are many unacceptable uses of IT, making it impossible to provide a complete list.
 Examples of things to avoid include: